johnnywoo/hatchet/README.md

     # a newline char or the end of file
     eol: /(\r?\n|$)/

 Look into hatchet.hatchet for additional syntax constructs (grouping, alternatives).

 ### Whitespace

 In order to unclutter the grammar definition, Hatchet allows inline whitespace (spaces and table) between any tokens.
 This way you don't have to manually insert whitespace tokens everywhere.

-In future, there might be a possibility to switch between three whitespace modes:
+In future, there might be a possibility to switch between whitespace modes:

- 1. No implicit whitespace at all
+ 1. `manual`: no implicit whitespace at all
- 2. Implicit inline whitespace (current behaviour, useful for line-based config files)
+ 2. `inline`: implicit inline whitespace (current behaviour, useful for line-based config files)
- 3. Implicit whitespace including line breaks (useful for XML-like syntaxes)
+ 3. `implicit`: Implicit whitespace including line breaks (useful for XML-like syntaxes)

 ### Special tokens

-`_quoted_` is a special (predefined) token for a quoted string, i.e. "line \n other line" or 'whatever' (with quotes included in the matched text).
+`_quoted_` is a special (predefined) token for a quoted string, i.e.
+"line \n other line" or 'whatever' (with quotes included in the matched text).
 These strings follow PHP style of quoting for special characters.

 `_whitespace_` is a special token for an inline whitespace character (space or tab).
 It is useful if you want to force at least one space/tab between your tokens.
 Hatchet by default allows any whitespace between tokens, including none.

 ## TODO